 The Rochester New York Reception and Placement program resettles approximately 1,100 refugees per year.
 Individuals arrive from all over the world.
 Countries of origin include Bhutan, Burma, Cuba, Democratic Republic of Congo, Ethiopia, Eritrea, Haiti, Somalia, Afghanistan and Ukraine.
 Obtaining appropriate medical care is one of the highest priorities during the resettlement process.

-We work closely with the local resettlement agency, Catholic Family Center and facilitate an initial health screening and subsequent entrance into primary care for all newly-arriving refugees.
+We work closely with the local resettlement agencies such as, Catholic Family Center and World Relief, to facilitate an initial health screening and subsequent entrance into primary care for all newly-arriving refugees.
 The program addresses the multiple barriers refugees face upon arrival in Rochester and helps patients navigate the healthcare system.

 For additional information about assistance to help with your visits click here.

 It is the goal of Rochester Regional Health to provide high-quality care with compassion.
 We appreciate any comments, feedback, or suggestions you may have for us regarding your care and the service provided.